ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

     the index or the tag used by the SWC documentation to change one parameter.
 The value 256 tells the full parameter list will be set.

-The scheduler has no way to decide when to change a parameter, but the "scr
+The scheduler has no way to decide to change a parameter during the execution of the graph.
+The **Scripts** are used for this purpose.

 ### 3.1.4 SWC parameter "READ_PARAMETER"